Mannheim: Population

 Mannheim, with a population of 315,000, is the 2nd largest city in Baden-Württemberg.
 Its location near the Rhine and Neckar rivers spurred Mannheim's industrialization and transition into a major city in the early 19th century.
 The city was heavily damaged during WWII but soon regained prominence as an industrial centre, causing rapid population growth in the 1950s.
 Many motor, electronic and power plant companies came to Mannheim and other cities in the Rhine-Neckar Region, including Ludwigshafen and Heidelberg.
 The population of Mannheim started to decline in the 1980s but began to rebound in the 2010s, partially due to its large university population.

 Nationalities

 The following list shows the most significant groups of foreigners in the city of Mannheim by nationalities.
-In total 44.7% of all Mannheim inhabitants are of foreign descent.
+In total 49.4% of all Mannheim inhabitants have descent from 168 nationalities.
 The Neckarstadt-West district has the biggest foreign population with 68.9%, while the Wallstadt district has the smallest with 23.1%.
 A large proportion of the immigrants are from the Balkans and European countries.